Laravel Sanctum for SPA Authentication: Secure Your SPA Easily

 What is Laravel Sanctum?

-• Securing Requests.
-These tokens act as secret passwords for your API.
-Each request carries the token in its “Authorization” header, allowing Laravel Sanctum to verify the user’s identity and grant access accordingly.
+• Securing Requests: Every API request carries the token in the “Authorization” header, helping Laravel Sanctum verify the user’s identity and grant access.

 How to Get Started With Laravel Sanctum for SPA Authentication?